ATPIsTheKey/catastrophic-chip8/README.md

 * Some debug utilities in verbose mode such as vm reloading and CPU dumping.

 ## How to run
-Building this project requires CMake and SDL2, bot of which can be installed with a package manager of your choice.
+Building this project requires CMake and SDL2, both of which can be installed with a package manager of your choice.
 More detailed build instructions may be added later to this readme, though, the build process isn't really complex.

 ## Roms